floesche/neuView/docs/developer-guide.md

 ## Additional Documentation

 The hexagon visualization system has been fully integrated into this developer guide.
-For other specialized components and data files, refer to:
+For specialized tools, performance analysis, and data files, refer to:

 - **[Input Directory](../input/README.md)**: Documentation for CSV data files including brain regions, citations, and YouTube video mappings that enhance generated websites with metadata and external references.
+- **[Performance Analysis](../performance/README.md)**: Comprehensive performance optimization tools, profiling scripts, and analysis reports for system optimization.
+- **[Utility Scripts](../scripts/README.md)**: Maintenance and testing scripts for cache management, optimization validation, and system verification.

 ## Contributing